tim-sebring/name-hack/README.md

 python-code
 ===========

-Various python scripts I've written
+Various python scripts I've written.
+These are by no means comprehensive!